Why Are The Primary Teeth So Important?/Why Can’t We Leave Decay Behind On Baby Teeth?

 How Do I Brush My Child’s Teeth?

-We highly recommend to start cleaning your child’s teeth as soon as the first tooth erupts.
+We highly recommend cleaning your child’s teeth as soon as the first tooth erupts.
 You can wipe plaque off your infant’s teeth and gums twice a day or after every meal with a wet washcloth or gauze.

 Once your child has several baby teeth, you can begin using toothbrushes with soft bristles and a small head.
 Please help brush your child’s teeth until he/she reaches the age of 7 or 8.

 To do this, you can have your child first “brush” his/her own teeth and then tell him/her that you would like to check if they missed any spots and brush their teeth one more time.
 It’s also very important to floss between teeth to clean the areas the toothbrush could not reach.
+Caring for baby teeth shouldn’t be overlooked, even if there aren’t a lot of them.
+Every tooth counts!

 What’s the Best Toothpaste for My Child?